usnistgov/FIPS201/_FIPS201/system.md

 An operational PIV system can be logically divided into the following three major subsystems:

+PIV Front-End Subsystem
-- **PIV Front-End Subsystem**—the PIV Card, card readers, biometric capture devices, and PIN input devices as well as any derived PIV credentials used by the PIV cardholder.
+: The PIV Card, card readers, biometric capture devices, and PIN input devices
+    as well as any derived PIV credentials used by the PIV cardholder.
 The PIV cardholder interacts with these components to gain physical or logical access to the desired federal resource.

-- **PIV Issuance and Management Subsystem**—the components responsible for identity proofing and registration, card and key issuance and management, and the various repositories and services (e.g., public key infrastructure (PKI) directory, certificate status servers) required as part of the verification infrastructure.
+PIV Issuance and Management Subsystem
+: The components responsible for identity
+    proofing and registration, card and key issuance and management, and the various repositories and services (e.g., public key infrastructure (PKI) directory, certificate status servers) required as part of the verification infrastructure.
 This subsystem also manages the binding and termination of derived PIV credentials as described in [Section 2.10](requirements.md#s-2-10).

+PIV Relying Subsystem:
-- **PIV Relying Subsystem**—the physical and logical access control systems, the protected resources, and the authorization data.
+: The physical and logical access control systems, the protected resources,
+    and the authorization data.

 The PIV relying subsystem becomes relevant when the PIV Card or derived PIV credential is used to authenticate a cardholder who